cloudposse/terraform-datadog-platform/README.md

 ## Introduction

-Datadog monitors are configured in a YAML configuration file.
+Datadog monitors are configured in YAML configuration files.

-See [monitors.yaml](examples/complete/monitors.yaml) for monitor configuration examples.
+See [monitors](examples/complete/monitors) for monitor configuration examples.

 For more details, refer to: